Disco Chess vs The Woodpecker Method Book: Digital vs Analog Training

 - No physical materials to carry or maintain

-Beyond the Book: Mistake Review
+Beyond the Book: Mistake Review, Openings, and Game-Based Training

 Motivation and Feedback